 The Company commenced arbitration against Zhejiang Gas (the Zhejiang Gas Arbitration) for its failure to comply with both the base price and minimum quantities required under the Gas Sales Contract.
-(Note 17), and its failure to take the agreed upon minimum take or pay quantity of natural gas deliveries for the 2015 and 2016 contract years.
-The Company has also commenced arbitration against CNOOC and CCL, a subsidiary of CNOOC, in respect of claims in respect of CCL's mismanagement in relation to the failure of enforcing the Gas Sale Contract, breach of fiduciary duties as Primeline's agent under the Gas Sales Contract, and for failures to comply with its responsibilities as Operator of Petroleum Contract 25/34 (the CNOOC Arbitration).
+(Note 17).
+Additionally, the Company is also entitled to its share of the take or pay amount due from Zhejiang Gas because of Zhejiang Gas having only taken 117 million cubic metric metres (mmcm) of the agreed upon 195 mmmcm minimum take or pay quantity of natural gas deliveries for the contract year to December 31, 2015 (Note 18).
+The Company has also commenced arbitration against CNOOC and CCL, a subsidiary of CNOOC, in respect of claims in respect of CCL's mismanagement in relation to the failure of enforcing the Gas Sale Contract and breach of fiduciary duties as agent under the Gas Sales Contract and for failures to comply with its responsibilities as Operator of Petroleum Contract 25/34.